I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Glenn went on to a successful solo career with Samhain and Danzig, while the Misfits' legend continued to grow, fueled by well-received covers of their tunes by superstar bands like Metallica and Guns N' Roses.

 Only and Doyle revived the Misfits in 1997 with new vocalist Michale Graves and drummer Dr. Chud.
-This lineup split after only two albums (American Psycho and Famous Monsters) but Jerry refused to let the flame go out this time.
+This lineup split after two albums (American Psycho and Famous Monsters) but Jerry refused to let the flame go out this time.
 He took over the lead vocal slot himself and continued to record and tour for the next several years, using a rotating cast of players that included former Black Flag guitarist Dez Cadena and drummer Marky Ramone.

 In 2016, Only and Danzig made the surprising announcement that they'd buried the hatchet, and appeared onstage together for the first time in more than 30 years (with Doyle on guitar) as "The Original Misfits" at Chicago's annual "Riot Fest" punk extravaganza.
 The fanatical audience reaction led to more sporadic reunion gigs over the next few years.